In this tutorial you will use Wia.io to collect and display data from the RPi. You will also use Wia to send commands to a device.

 }

-if (input.body.faceDetails && input.body.faceDetails.length > 0) {
+not smiling node is as follows:if (input.body.faceDetails && input.body.faceDetails.length > 0) {

 output.body.isSmiling = input.body.faceDetails[0].smile.value;